Greenhouse gases: Bay of Plenty emissions growing faster than anywhere else in NZ

 Massey University Professor Emeritus Ralph Sims, an expert in sustainable energy and climate mitigation, said New Zealand's greenhouse gas emissions per capita remained one of the highest in the world, at 16.2 tonnes per person in 2018.

-"A major effort to reduce emissions in the next two to three decades is essential in every region."
+"A major effort to reduce emissions in the next two to three decades is essential in every region in order to rapidly drive down our total emissions and meet our international commitment [the Paris Climate Agreement]."

-He said this would require "strong leadership, robust policies, tough regulations and personal commitments by our team of five million".
+He said this would require "strong leadership, robust policies, tough regulations and personal commitments by our team of five million to all play their part".

 His colleague, Distinguished Professor Robert McLachlan from the School of Fundamental Sciences, described New Zealand's emissions as "stubbornly high".